 You can view compression ratios for your overall system, and for each table individually.

-You can see the compression ratio from the Relational Data Cache panel under.
+You can see the compression ratio from the Relational Data Cache panel under Admin > Table status.
 Here, the compression ratio is 1:1.34.

 To view compression ratios for each table individually, navigate to the Table Information table.
-Click on the Data tab from the top navigation bar.
-Select.
+Click on the Admin tab from the top navigation bar.
+Select Table status.
 Scroll down to the Table Information table.